-In future the robots this have developed the capability to sense our pheromonal chemical signals and read our secret desires, to use these to manipulate us.
+In the future the robots have developed the capability to sense our pheromonal chemical signals and read our secret desires, to use these to manipulate us.
 Slowly they assume greater and greater roles in human and robotic coevolution by taking the lead in how they are evolving.

 In the scene above the fembot is at a business to interview for the artificial intelligence specialist WHO gave rise to her.
 She has the capability to use her pheromones to manipulate him as he walks by her leaving for his lunch.

 Above in the animation is an arthropod nano-glove.
 As part of the animation, the main protagonist is massaging the head of his pet cricket Minerva.
 These gloves can reach into nano-spaces with fingers grown on fingers to reach to the sub-molecular.
 Hans Morovic discusses nano gloves in his writings.

 Below is an image of the 3D animation discussing the difficulty the protagonist is having with the notion that his daughter was born in a robotic incubator.

 CENTRO NATIONAL DE LAS ARTES (CENART) Mexico City, Mexico, 2014